industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### Configure Connections

-The IIH needs a connection to the Databus and to Mindsphere.
-You need to have a Mindsphere account and create certificates to allow a connection from the IIH.
+The IIH needs a connection to the Databus and to Insights Hub.
+You need to have a Insights Hub account and create certificates to allow a connection from the IIH.

 1. Configure the Databus credentials under "Settings > Databus credentials"